JGIBristol/ask-jgi-handbook/pages/procedures/time-allocation.md

 (time-allocation)=
 # Time allocation for queries
-Although Ask-JGI team members have up to one day to spend on Ask-JGI queries, it is expected that most queries should take half a day or less.
+Although Ask-JGI team members have up to one day (7 hours) to spend on Ask-JGI queries, it is expected that most queries should take half a day or less (approx. 1-3 hours).
 If you have a query that you think might take longer then this can be discussed with the Ask-JGI shift coordinator.

 ```{tip}
 Remember that the